 kislenko.com

-International Issues Discussion (IID) series talk on the Israel-Hamas War
+International Issues Discussion (IID) series talk on the Canadian Security Intelligence Service (CSIS) at 40

-The International Issues Discussion (IID) series at Toronto Metropolitan University will present its fourth talk of the Fall 2024 series: “The Israel-Hamas War: One Year Later”.
+The International Issues Discussion (IID) series at Toronto Metropolitan University will present its fifth and final talk of the Fall 2024 series, in partnership with the Canadian Association for Security and Intelligence Studies (CASIS): “The Spy Game in Canada: The Canadian Security Intelligence Service at 40”.

-His talk will be held in-person on Wednesday, November 6th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
+Their talk will be held in-person on Wednesday, November 20th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
 Attendance is free and everyone is welcome.

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the TMU community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at iidseries@gmail.com